2026 Tennessee House of Representatives election

 The 2026 Tennessee House of Representatives election will be held on November 3, 2026, to elect 99 seats for the Tennessee House of Representatives.
-The elections will coincide with the Governor, U.S. Senate, U.S. House, and State Senate elections.
-Partisan primaries will take place on August 6, 2026.
+The elections will coincide with the governor, U.S. Senate, U.S. House, and state senate elections.
+The primary elections were held on August 6, 2026.
 Tennessee has open primaries, meaning that any voter can choose to vote on either a Republican or Democratic ballot during primary elections.

 Partisan background

-In the 2024 presidential election in Tennessee, Republican Donald Trump won 75 of the state's 99 State House districts, while Democrat Kamala Harris won 24.
-As the state heads into the 2026 elections, Republicans hold 75 seats in the Tennessee House of Representatives, with Democrats holding 24.
+In the 2024 presidential election in Tennessee, Republican Donald Trump won 75 of the 99 state house districts, while Democrat Kamala Harris won 24.
+Going into the 2026 elections, Republicans hold 75 seats in the Tennessee House of Representatives, while Democrats hold 24.